-Over the past few years, PK Electrical has been a sub-consultant for some major recreation projects.
+Over the past few years, PK Electrical is an electrical engineering company that has been a sub-consultant for some major recreation projects.
 The following is a small sample of a few recreation projects that we have worked on recently.
 If you are interested in working with us or would like to check out our other projects, take a look at our portfolio!

 Carla Madison Central Denver Recreation Center